neilenns/streamdeck-trackaudio/DEVELOPMENT.md

 ## Debugging

 A launch profile for VSCode is included.
 Simply press `F5` to start debugging.
+Sometimes the debug connection drops, I've never figured out why.
+If that happens just go to the debug tab in VSCode and press the `Run` button.
+It will reconnect to the plugin and start debugging again.

 ## About the code